heyxyz/hey/README.md

 ### Install NVM (Node Version Manager) and pnpm

+If you're on macOS, you can install both with Homebrew:

 ```bash
 brew install nvm pnpm
 ```

 ### Install Node.js

+Use `nvm` to install the required version of Node.js:

 ```bash
 nvm install